-Demanding perturbativity, tree level vacuum stability, and tree level unitarity for the overall 2HDMS potential and properly choosing the electroweak vacuum7, it turns out that the maximum value of the DM coupling with the non-SM Higgs, λ_H (if h is SM-like with $m_h \sim 125$ GeV) or λ_h (if H is the SM-like one), is $\mathcal{O}(1)$ in magnitude, at large λ_S , whereas it is very tiny for small λ_S .
-8 As a result, one finds that very large values of m_H cannot result in sufficient annihilation for a light DM mass ($m_S < m_h/2$) through the H-mediator diagram given that the h-mediator diagram is suppressed.
+Demanding perturbativity, tree level vacuum stability, and tree level unitarity for the overall 2HDMS potential and properly choosing the electroweak vacuum7, it turns out that the maximum value of the DM coupling with the non-SM Higgs, λ_H (if h is SM-like with $m_h \sim 125$ GeV) or λ_h (if H is the SM-like one), is $\mathcal{O}(1)$ in magnitude, at large λ_S , whereas it is very tiny for small λ_S .8 As a result, one finds that very large values of m_H cannot result in sufficient annihilation for a light DM mass ($m_S < m_h/2$) through the H-mediator diagram given that the h-mediator diagram is suppressed.

-7The presence of an extra singlet would significantly change the behaviour of the potential and thus the theoretical constraints such as perturbativity, tree level vacuum stability and tree level unitarity needs a re-examination [].
+7The presence of an extra singlet would significantly change the behaviour of the potential and thus the theoretical constraints such as perturbativity, tree level vacuum stability and tree level unitarity needs a re-examination based on the 2HDM.
+A dedicate illustration and full derivation for these conditions can be found in Ref.
+[11].